-A: Managers and supervisors are responsible for monitoring their work areas and units and for communicating physical distancing and face covering requirements.
-They may contact Human Resources about concerns related to staff adhering to COVID health and safety policies.
+A: Managers and supervisors are responsible for monitoring their work areas and units and for communicating face covering requirements.
+They may contact Human Resources about concerns related to staff adhering to COVID health and safety policies and if they observe or are informed of anyone exhibiting COVID symptoms or who has tested positive.